1. Home

 • LPGA Player of the Year, 1984, 1989, 1993

-• Vare Trophy (LPGA low scoring average), 1987, 1993
+• Winner of Vare Trophy (for LPGA low scoring average), 1987, 1993

 • LPGA money leader, 1984, 1989, 1993

-Betsy King Biography:
+Betsy King Biography

 It took Betsy King a while to get started on the LPGA Tour, but once she did, she turned into the best player in the world.